Coronavirus forces U.S. churches to offer Easter Sunday services unlike any before

 “Now we look out and see faces,” pastor Robert Schlageter told the newspaper.

-Reporting by Rich McKay in Atlanta; Editing by Scott Malone, Rosalba O'Brien and Tom Brown
+Reporting by Rich McKay in Atlanta; Additional reporting by Barbara Goldberg; Editing by Scott Malone, Rosalba O'Brien and Tom Brown